jbankz/DaggerKotlin/README.md

 # DaggerKotlin
 Dependency Injector (Kotlin)

-> The java version of dagger can be found here: <https://github.com/jbankz/Dagger>
+> The java version of dagger example can be found here: <https://github.com/jbankz/Dagger>